AdobeDocs/campaign-standard.en/help/administration/using/about-access-management.md

 Adobe Campaign allows you to define and manage the permissions assigned to different users.
 Permissions are a set of rights and restrictions that authorize or deny access to certain functionalities or objects in the interface.
 These permissions are based on two concepts:

 * **Geographical and Organizational units**: These allow you to define a hierarchy of permissions on the different objects of the platform (emails, workflows, templates, users, profiles, etc.).
 Refer to the [Organizational and geographical units](../../administration/using/organizational-and-geographical-units.md) section.

+  Note that new Campaign Standard instances, as well as existing instances with no geographical units created, cannot have the geographical unit capability implemented starting 18.7 release.

 * **Roles**: A set of unitary rights that allow you to define the authorizations assigned to users and user groups.
 Refer to the [List of roles](../../administration/using/list-of-roles.md) section.

 Roles, groups, and geographical and organizational units can be managed by the functional administrator of the platform, under the **Administration > Users & Security** menu.